Choosing A Swimsuit Back Style

 - Comfort: Thin straps are more comfortable and less constricting than wide strap suits.

-- Water Feel: Some swimmers claim that thin straps and more open suit backs provide a better feel for the water, causing them to feel faster during training and racing, and more aware of swim stroke body rotation.
+- Water Feel: Some swimmers claim that thin straps and more open suit backs provide a better feel for the water, creating a faster feel during training and racing.

 - Less Tan Lines: Simply put, thin straps minimize tan lines, allowing competitive swimmers to blend in with the crowd at pool parties.